Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Results and Discussion

 \subsection{RQ3 - User Perception of Warnings}

 The third research question explored how users perceive warnings with LLM-generated explanations.
-To do this, we examined the results of the warning questionnaire (see Table \ref{tab:warning_questionnaire}) and the raw NASA-TLX.
+To achieve this, we examined the results of the warning questionnaire (see Table \ref{tab:warning_questionnaire}) and the raw NASA-TLX scores.
 Responses to the NASA-TLX were considered to measure the workload caused by the experimental condition.
-Moreover, to get more insights, we also computed the six sub-dimensions of the NASA-TLX, i.e., mental demand, physical demand, temporal demand, perceived performance, perceived effort, and frustration level.
+Moreover, to gain further insights, we also computed the six sub-dimensions of the NASA-TLX, namely mental demand, physical demand, temporal demand, perceived performance, perceived effort, and frustration level.

 The results of the extracted dimensions for the baseline, the four experimental conditions, and the aggregation based on explanation type and LLM are reported in Figures \ref{fig:rq3_warning_perception} and \ref{fig:rq3_nasa}.